DavidHoseBoulder/moonshot-memestock-hub/reddit-utils/REDDIT_ARCHIVE_DOWNLOAD.md

 - **Comments**: Already NDJSON; no base64 step required.
 Copy or rename the sanitized file to `/tmp/reddit_clean.ndjson` if using the hardcoded loader.

+If you invoked `filter_subreddits.sh --load-posts/--load-comments`, these
+conversion and copy steps are handled automatically.

 ## 4. Load into Postgres